-Finding of Escalations:
+Report of Escalations

 To-date, PTI has notified the CSC of [#] escalations.

 [a) The CSC reviewed the escalations that are being addressed by PTI and is confident that PTI is addressing the issue.

 b) The CSC reviewed the escalations; identified an area for concern; and has requested further information.